HOW YOU CAN FORGIVE OTHERS

 An enemy is anyone who is against you.

 An enemy is someone who is not for you.
-An enemy can be a family member, a classmate, a co-worker, a neighbor, or even a fellow believer.
+They can be a family member, a classmate, a co-worker, a neighbor, or even a fellow believer.

 We all have enemies, but Jesus tells us to love them!
 How is that possible?

 Now, it’s mighty hard to pray for our enemies when we’re determined to hold onto what hurt us.
 Why?
-Because when we start praying for them, God has a way of softening our hearts.
+Because when we start praying for them, God has a way of softening our hearts to forgive them.
 We begin looking at that person as God sees them.

 Slowly, God works in our lives and changes our hearts as we pray for them.
 Jesus did this for us when we were His enemies: He went to the cross.
 Jesus prayed for us while on the cross, paying the penalty for our sins.
 “Father, forgive them, for they do not know what they are doing.”